 James Comey signed that first FISA application that was a fraud before the court in October of 2016 before the election.

-Well, that's not what he was saying to the Pfizer court three months prior.
+Well, that's not what he was saying to the FISA court three months prior.

-So either he lied in October of 2016 or was lying in January of 2017.
+So either he lied in October of 2016 or he was lying in January of 2017.

-You know, how many more times do I need to read from the Muller report before it is etched in the brain of these fake news lying conspiracy theorists in the media that the investigation did not establish members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.
+You know, how many more times do I need to read from the Mueller report before it is etched in the brain of these fake news, lying conspiracy theorists in the media that the investigation did not establish members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities?

-And they every time they said it, they were lying.
+And every time they said it, they were lying.

-Every anonymous source, they were breathlessly, you know, hyperventilating on the air, breathlessly reporting, fake news, lies, conspiracies.
+Every anonymous source, they were breathlessly, you know, hyperventilating on the air, breathlessly reporting fake news, lies, conspiracies, and no reflection today.

 Later on, we have Geraldo on.